condensetech/cdk-constructs/API.md

 - It defaults the allocated storage to the minimum storage of 20 GB when not specified.
 - The default instance type is set to t3.small.
 - The storage is always encrypted.
+- If the networking configuration includes a bastion host, the database allows connections from the bastion host.

 #### Initializers <a name="Initializers" id="@condensetech/cdk-constructs.DatabaseInstance.Initializer"></a>